Crystal-Nabi/fahad-project-backend/README.md

 # fahad-project-backend
 npm i

 npm start

-server is running on port 8080
+Server is running on port 8080